pnp/modernization/Tools/SharePoint.Modernization/Modernization Scanner release notes.md

 ## Added

+- Added option to use a certificate stored in certificate store (next to the already existing option of providing via pfx)

 ## Changed

 - Refactored the scanner into a core scanner library and a consumer (.exe).
 Core scanner library uses streams for all the file manipulation, the consumer is responsible for providing/persisting files.
 This will make the core scan component easier to use